helsingborg-stad/deprecated-event-api-search/README.md

 There is no implement connection to Wordpress.
 Only a mockup.
 Without this there is no data in the index.

-4 hours of work?

 ## IndexUpdateManager

 Connects to the primary persistence and receive events created or modified since previous call.
 Without this there is no data in the index.

-2 hours of work?

 ## More ad hoc queries